zihaow/Forge/README.txt

 We added some open source mods into our work.
 References:

-MapWriter Mod
+- MapWriter Mod
 https://github.com/daveyliam/mapwriter

+—————————————————————————————————————

-Giant item mod, which makes items giant.
+Giant item mod, which makes items giant. //Contains junit test cases for this mod.

+test folder, which contains all junit test file for our project.

 net folder, which contains NPCs we will create in the future.

+texture folder, which contains NPCs’ images that we want to make it look like.

-Only /src, /eclipse and /config folders are necessary for our Minecraft Forge.
+Only /src, /eclipse, and /config, /texture under eclipse folders are necessary for our Minecraft Forge.

-So just copy these folders to a installed Minecraft Forge then it can be run successfully.
+So simply copy these folders to a installed Minecraft Forge then it can be run successfully.